Followers

 NHS whistle-blowers are not often heard of in the press, but in the case of convicted killer nurse Lucy Letby it was seen how "blowers" are often suppressed by "those above", who deny problems and refuse to act.

 Getting back to the NHS; from my hospital bed I observed some people getting the briefest of interactions with staff and subsequently discovered they were "bed-blockers" - people fit enough to leave hospital but not "allowed" to do so because of social care commitments not being fulfilled by other parts of the NHS, or indeed by familial responsibilities/expectations.
 Bed-blockers cost the NHS billions and are acknowledged by government to be one reason beds are in shortened supply, putting fresh patients at risk by blocking their free flow through the NHS.
-To put this particular problem into perspective, in the Royal Free Hospital in London between 15-30% of patients are medically fit to be discharged but are unable to leave, for a myriad of reasons; predicting that of 141,000 beds available to the NHS nationally, up to 42,000 cannot be used.
+To put this particular problem into perspective, in the Royal Free Hospital in London between 15-30% of patients are medically fit to be discharged but are unable to leave for a myriad of reason, predicting that of 141,000 beds available to the NHS nationally, up to 42,000 cannot be used.
+NHS bed blockers lead to corridor blockers and corridor blockers as those unfortunes destined to suffer on a trolley, often for many, many hours.
+There are even reported cases of people signing DNR (Do Not Resuscitate) forms so that they never have to endure corridor care again.

 The Nuffield Trust has reported bed-blocking numbers to Government for years yet the situation persists for tens of thousands of people; these two bed-blocking cases are particularly striking.
 A classic case of "bed blocking" and a woman who became like a prisoner in hospital, both caused by supposedly integrated social services failing.
 The NHS hospitals are doing their job, but social services are happy to renege on their paid responsibilities.
 (Though I do wonder if parents or family are dragging their feet also).